 A Forever Changing Climate

 In history, the climate has changed multiples of times due to natural Earth processes such as atmosphere and ocean interactions, volcanic activity and changing concentrations of greenhouse gases.
 However, we now have the inclusion of human activities to add to the list, such as industrialisation, agricultural practices, increased generation of greenhouse gases from fossil fuel combustion, peat burning, deforestation.
-You name it.
-We, as a species, have probably done it.

 It is the reason we call ourselves the Carbon Landscape.